bobgaynor/bobgaynor-dev/README.md

 ## Description

-Combining my security expertise with machine learning to reveal hidden patterns in noisy security data and move detection toward predictive intelligence.
+Combining security expertise with machine learning to uncover hidden patterns in noisy data and move detection toward predictive intelligence.

 ---